openshift-labs/cloud-native-guides/health.md

 In those scenarios, OpenShift would remove the faulty container from the built-in load-balancer and send traffic only to the healthy container remained.

-There are two type of health probes available in OpenShift: {{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes[liveness probes and readiness probes].
+There are two type of health probes available in OpenShift: [liveness probes and readiness probes]({{OPENSHIFT_DOCS_BASE}}/dev_guide/application_health.html#container-health-checks-using-probes).
-_Liveness probes_ are to know when to restart a container and _readiness probes_ to know when a Container is ready to start accepting traffic.
+*Liveness probes* are to know when to restart a container and *readiness probes* to know when a Container is ready to start accepting traffic.

 Health probes also provide crucial benefits when automating deployments with practices like rolling updates in